Sanji-IO/pyuploadserver/README.md

 All HTTP POST with content-type:`multipart/form-data` and a file field named `file` will save the uploaded file to current working directory.

 ### Advanced
-By passing environments, you could set the following variables:
+Using environment variables, you could set the following variables:
 - `DEBUG=yes` enable debug console
 - `PORT=1234` change listening port to 1234